-Australia Pacific LNG Project: Mark acted in relation to all native title and cultural heritage issues and documentation associated with the development of this project.
+Australia Pacific LNG Project: Acted in relation to all native title and Aboriginal cultural heritage issues and documentation associated with the development of this project.
 This involved the preparation of 9 Cultural Heritage Management Plans, 6 ILUAs and 4 agreements under s 31(1)(b) of the Native Title Act as well as advice on alternative compulsory acquisition processes for the native title if agreements could not be reached.
 Mark also assisted in the obtaining of 3 "Part 5 permissions" under the petroleum legislation relating to native title issues.

 Adani Carmichael Coal and Rail Project: This project has thrown up some complex native title issues for the client.
 Mark's work has included:

 - conducting an extensive native title extinguishment analysis for the site of the coal mine, the route of the proposed railway and the port expansion;

 - advising on (and drafting all documents for) multiple, parallel, native title and cultural heritage negotiation processes with a number of different native title groups (both registered and unregistered); and

 - undertaking successful arbitration in the National Native Title Tribunal relating to good faith negotiations and the substantive matter as to whether the main project mining lease should be granted from a native title perspective.

 South West Aboriginal Land and Sea Council (SWALSC): Acting for SWALSC in the largest native title settlement ever in Australia, which involves the WA Government providing more than A$1.3 billion in benefits to the Noongar people.
 Mark's role includes complex structuring advice for the settlement, drafting six ILUAs to implement it, and various Federal Court, Full Federal Court and more than 10 High Court proceedings on a number of ground-breaking issues.
 Mark was also heavily involved in urgent required amendments to the Native Title Act 1993 (Cth).